 Property and land tax

 0.2 to 0.5 percent.
-Property and land tax rates are determined based on location – whether on the island of St Kitts or Nevis – as well as property use.
-In general, land and buildings on the island of St Kitts that have been certified for agricultural, institutional, or educational use are exempt from property tax.
-Residential, commercial, and guest accommodation land and building tax rates range from 0.2 percent for residential and accommodation to 0.3 percent for commercial.
+Property and land tax rates vary by location.
+Agricultural, institutional, or educational real estate is typically exempt from property tax.
+Residential, commercial, and guest accommodation land and building tax rates range from 0.2 to 0.5 percent.

 St Lucia Taxes